 Reason enough for bundesliga.com to take a closer look at the defender...

 Finding a defensive balance is always tricky, especially at centre back.
 Being a left-footed central defender means that Diallo will always be in demand - all the more so given that he is technically strong and likes to build from the back while keeping the ball on the ground.

 In July, Mainz sporting director Rouven Schröder described Diallo as “strong in the air and shrewd in the challenge”.
 He said the club had seen off competition from across Europe to sign a player who is both quick and “defensively versatile.”

-The 21-year-old joined from French champions Monaco and started 15 league matches before the winter break.
-Playing in either a four- or three-man defence, he had a 77 per cent pass success rate in the first half of the campaign.
+The then 21-year-old joined from French champions Monaco and started 27 league matches in 2017/18.
+Playing in either a four- or three-man defence, he had a 80 per cent pass success rate over the course of the campaign.

 “In Germany, when I get the ball I’m always under pressure, meaning I need to know before I get the ball where I want to pass it next,” he told bundesliga.com.
 “You have to be on top of your game every single second in Germany, and physicality also plays a bigger role.”

 Standing at 6' 2'', Diallo has put his height and agility to good use.
 He scored his first goal for Mainz in only his third game for the 05ers, heading home in a 3-1 win over Bayer Leverkusen.
 In November, he outjumped Borussia Mönchengladbach goalkeeper Yann Sommer to help his side to a 1-1 draw away from home.